Analytic Correlation of Inflationary Potential to Power Spectrum Shape: Limits of Validity, and `No-Go' for Small Field Model Analytics: Numerical Methods and Analysis

-in which the degree of the multinomial $D$ is the highest possible power in $f$, and $x,y,z$ are stand-ins for the models coefficients.
-This fitting always yields a mean asymmetry upwards of $1\%$, and a maximum asymmetry upwards of $\sim 65\%$.
+in which the degree of the multinomial $D$ is the highest possible power in $f$, and note that $a_1$ is constant in these models, thus it does not appear in the term above.
+This fitting is found to always yield a mean asymmetry upwards of $1\%$, and a maximum asymmetry upwards of $\sim 65\%$.
 In the ANN option, we use the TensorFlow framework \cite{abadi2016tensorflow}.
-We build various ANNs, iterating over the number of hidden layers, and the number of nodes in each layer.
-The process is greedy such that the first (minimal) configuration of layers and nodes that conform to an accuracy threshold of $0.1\%$ maximum asymmetry is selected.
-Failing to do so, the output model will be the model with maximal mean accuracy in $n_s$ among the models iterated over.
-Since the activation functions are all ReLU (Rectified Linear Unit), this model is a generalized regressor to a multinomial function of degree no higher than the number of hidden layers $h$.
+We progressively use deeper and wider ANNs such that the input layer receives an ordered triplet of potential coefficients, $(a_2,a_3,a_4)$.
+The output layer yields the predicted $n_s$ value, as shown in Figure~\ref{fig:ANN}.
+We iterate over the number of hidden layers, and the number of nodes in each layer.
+The process is greedy such that the first (minimal) configuration of layers and nodes that conform to an accuracy threshold of $0.1\%$ maximum asymmetry, after training, is selected.
+Failing to do so, the output network will be the network with maximal mean accuracy in $n_s$ among the networks iterated over.
+Since the activation functions are all ReLU (Rectified Linear Unit), this netwrok models a generalized regressor to a multinomial function of degree no higher than the number of hidden layers $h$.
 Due to the greediness property, the selected multinomial model is of degree $h$ exactly.\\

-We run this algorithm over the database of $\sim 170,000$ coefficients-observables pairs, with $n_s$ ranging from as red as $n_s=0.3$ to as blue as $n_s=2.5$.
+We run this algorithm over the database of $\sim 170,000$ coefficients-observables samples, with $n_s$ ranging from as red as $n_s=0.3$ to as blue as $n_s=2.5$.
 The mean error of the ANN for predictions over the validation set is $\sim 1.5\%$, with no overfitting observed.
 The maximal error in $n_s$ over the validation set is $\sim 27\%$.
 We thus conclude that for a large phase space of observables, no reasonable analytical expression sufficiently approximates the resulting scalar index.
+Where by reasonable we mean a simple expression that can facilitate model building.
 This points to the map between coefficient phase-space to $n_s$ phase-space being extremely non-linear.\\